What is ISO 9001? Quality Management Systems (QMS) explained

 Companies and organisations are now expected to prove competency across an increasing number of disciplines in order to win contracts in both the private and public sector.
 A quality management system (QMS) is one of the best ways of reassuring potential clients that you can meet their projects aims and objectives.
 Here we take a closer look at what a QMS is and how it could benefit your business.

 What is a Quality Management System?

-In the most simple terms, a quality management system is a clearly defined set of business processes.
+In the most simple terms, a quality management system such as ISO 9001 is a clearly defined set of business processes.
 Together with the relevant documentation, it defines your commitment to creating products and services in accordance with pre-defined standards.
 A good QMS should include detailed information about processes and responsibilities within an operational environment.

 An effective QMS ensures that your business delivers to a consistently high standard, together with a plan to continually measure and improve every aspect of the business operations, within the appropriate regulatory framework.

 What are the benefits of using a QMS?